repowiserepowise

 This is the top-level warning sign.
 It does not try to explain every line item in the comment.
 It just says the PR made the repository less healthy and points to the scored changes.
 That is enough to pull a reviewer back to the right spot in the diff.

-Repowise added code health in v0.10.0 as a fifth intelligence layer, with per-file scoring and module rollups.
+repowise added code health in v0.10.0 as a fifth intelligence layer, with per-file scoring and module rollups.
 That matters here because the bot is not guessing from style alone.
 It is reading health deltas produced by the platform. (github.com)

 Per-file health drop